2023 Most Popular Liberal Arts General Studies Associate Degree Schools in Delaware

 After completing their Associate Degree, liberal arts graduates from UD carry an average student debt load of $7,512.

-Out of the 5 schools in Delaware that were part of this year’s ranking, Delaware Technical Community College - Terry landed the # 2 spot on the list.
-Located in the city of Dover, Delaware Tech is a public college with a fairly large student population.
+The in-demand associate degree programs at Delaware Technical Community College - Terry helped the school earn the #2 place on this year’s ranking of the most popular liberal arts general studies schools in Delaware.
+Located in the city of Dover, Delaware Tech is a public college with a large student population.

 About 85% of the students majoring in liberal arts at the school are women while 15% are male.